A Quick Introduction to Safety and Certifications

 FCS (Food Contact Substances)

-Another material consideration to be on the lookout for is to confirm if the product your evaluating uses approved food contract substances.
-Food contract substances are materials that meet or exceed the safety food contract requirements set by the FDA.
-Manufactures may limit approved FCS materials to only those that come in direct contact with food or beverages.
 If a material is used that does not come in direct food contact, it does not require food grade certification.
 The FDA, along with several other foundations and institutions, set the requirements materials must meet to become certified.
 Like BPA, a manufacture that claims they are using food grade substances should be able to provide you evidence.
-BisbeeBaby uses food grade materials on all direct food contract materials.

 IPX (Ingress Protection)

-The article was developed using information from the website’s links below.
+The blog was developed using information from the website’s links below.
 If you would like more information on safety, we would recommend that you review one or more of the sites below.